osho81/car-rental-v2/README.md

 #### H2 approach for H2 console & intelliJ db connect

 - Enable #spring.datasource.url=jdbc:h2:file:/data/twrental;AUTO_SERVER=TRUE in application.properties file
-- (Optionally connect H2 db to intelliJ)
+- Optionally connect H2 db to intelliJ

-- If there is need for more mockdata records, execute the whole of part of the data.sql file.
-  - No customized schemas are used.
-  - If required, select TWRENTAL.PUBLIC as target data source/schema in data.sql run configurations.
-  - Alternatively, copy sql statements from the data.sql file and run in the H2 browser console.
+#### Access H2 db in browser
 To see H2 data in browser console (http://localhost:9090/h2-console), be sure to select the correct JDBC url to log in to the console (see url in spring.datasource.url in application.properties file).